strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 ## Upcoming features
    - Server profiles.
    - Maincloud support.
-   - Get notified and update to new SpacetimeDB version.
+   - Get notified and update to a new SpacetimeDB version.

 ## License